cudmore/cudmore.github.io/_posts/2017-11-22-raspian-stretch.md

 These are instructions for installing the Raspian Stretch (Debian) system on a Raspberry Pi.

-This was originally written for Jessie in May 2016 and then updated for Stretch on Nov 22, 2017.
+This was originally written for Jessie in May 2016, updated for Stretch on Nov 22, 2017, and then again on April 19, 2018.

 ## 1) Set up the SD card